Tom11w/WateringSystem/README.md

 ## Todo

-- move service file
-- Create virtual Env and requirement.txt for python maybe
+- Set Up nginx as reverse proxy for http and https

 ## Set Flask App to Start on Boot